MelbourneDeveloper/ioc_container/README.md

 ## A Dart Ioc Container

-ioc_container is a simple IoC Container for Dart and Flutter.
-You can use it for dependency injection or as a service locator.
-It has scoping and singleton support.
+A simple IoC Container for Dart and Flutter.
+Use it for dependency injection or as a service locator.
+It has scoped, singleton, transient and async support.

+The library is eighty one lines of [source code](https://github.com/MelbourneDeveloper/ioc_container/blob/main/lib/ioc_container.dart) according to LCOV.
+That means you copy/paste it anywhere and it's simple enough for you to understand.

 If you've used Provider, you'll probably need an Ioc Container to compliment it.
 Provider and `InheritedWidgets` are good at passing dependencies through the widget tree, but Ioc Container is good at minting them in the first place.
 Return `get<>()` from your container to Provider's `create` builder method.
 Whenever Provider needs a dependency the Ioc Container will either create a new instance or grab one of the singletons/scoped objects.
-The library is so small that you can just copy the [source code](https://github.com/MelbourneDeveloper/ioc_container/blob/main/lib/ioc_container.dart) into Dartpad to share your code.

 You can do this.
 It's nice.